-Asian Stocks Lower in Light Trading - Hamodia
+Asian Stocks Lower In Light Trading - Hamodia

 The dollar declined to 117.18 yen from Friday’s 117.32 yen.
 The euro rose to $1.0461 from $1.0453.

-Oil markets were closed for the holiday.
+Oil markets were closed for a legal holiday.
 On Friday, benchmark U.S. crude gained 7 cents to close at $53.02 per barrel on the New York Mercantile Exchange.
 Brent crude, used to price international oils, added 11 cents on Friday to close at $55.16 in London.